5 Benefits of Embedded Integration Platforms for SaaS Products

 During the product demo, ask questions to ensure the platform handles the types of integrations you need to build.
 Remember that a demo showing straightforward automation between two common SaaS apps does not necessarily mean a solution can support a complex integration between your product and a niche third-party app with no API.
 If you have specific use cases on your roadmap, bring them up.

-While there are several embedded integration platforms available on the market, we invite you to start your search with Prismatic.
-SaaS companies across many industries and ranging from startup to Fortune 100 have chosen Prismatic because of our:
+While several embedded integration platforms are available on the market, we invite you to start your search with Prismatic.
+SaaS companies across many industries and ranging from startups to Fortune 500 have chosen Prismatic because of our:

-• Singular focus focus on integrations for B2B SaaS companies
+• Singular focus on integrations for B2B SaaS companies

 • Accessible tools that empower non-devs to build, deploy, and support integrations

-• Dev-friendly and extensible platform that handles real-world integration complexity
+• Extensible and dev-friendly platform that handles real-world integration complexity

 • Stable, secure, and scalable infrastructure

-In addition, we bring our dedication to improving our embedded integration platform as new needs and technologies arise.
+In addition, we bring a dedication to improving our embedded integration platform as new needs and technologies arise.

-Request a demo of Prismatic to see our embedded integration platform in action and learn more about how it can benefit your SaaS.
+Schedule a demo to see our embedded integration platform in action and learn how it can benefit your SaaS.